 She smiled as Maybelle galloped faster before she stopped at the cliff.
-Téa looked down at the sea, and felt a sense of peace wash over her upon seeing the waves.
-For the first time since her father's death, she smiled.
+Téa looked down at the sea and felt a sense of peace wash over her upon seeing the waves.

 Just then, she heard yelling and turned to see Joseph, Bertha's son, running towards her.
 She nudged Maybelle in the side and the horse turned so that Téa faced him.

 "What is it, Joey?"
 Joey stopped running and bent over, trying to catch his breath.